splunk/observability-workshop/docs/module-support/cleanup.md

 === "Multipass"

-    Once you have finished with this Workshop `exit` from the AWS/EC2 instance to get back to your system command prompt.
+    Once you have finished with this Workshop `exit` from the Multipass instance to get back to your system command prompt.

-    Enter the following to delete the Multipass instance, replace `INSTANCE` with the value of INSTANCE used in [Smart Agent](../../smartagent/prep/).
+    Enter the following to delete and purge the Multipass instance:

     ```bash
-    multipass delete --purge INSTANCE
+    multipass delete --purge $INSTANCE
     ```

 === "AWS/EC2"